HeardLibrary/digital-scholarship/manage/control/github/pages.md

 Click the `Push origin` tab.

 In the GitHub web interface, click the `Code` tab, then the `docs` folder, then the `index.md` file.
-You should immediately be able to see the rendered landing page Markdown file.
+You should immediately be able to see the rendered landing page Markdown file (without styling).

 <img src="../images-pages/rendered_landing_page.png" style="border:1px solid black">